 This section describes the best practices for using Spark for materialized views in Incorta.

 In order to use materialized views with Incorta, you need to have the Spark server installed.
-As of release 3.3, Incorta Analytics bundles Spark as part of its installation.
+By default, an Incorta Node in the Incorta Direct Data Platform bundles Apache Spark as part of its installation.
 As a result, you have two options:

 If you start the bundled Spark using Incorta’s launching scripts,

 startSpark.sh/stopSpark.sh), this will result in starting a Spark cluster on the same machine as Incorta.